semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 Semaphore will create a new VM for every job.
 The only way to share files between jobs is by **using non-ephemeral storage**.

 Semaphore Cloud provides two ways to save data between jobs:
-- **cache**: attached during VM intialization.
+- **cache**: attached during VM initialization.
 The cache is a fixed-size temporary storage and is typically used to store dependencies (like `node_modules` or `vendor`).
 - **artifacts**: you can push and pull files and folders from the artifact store.
-Artifacts are kept until deleted but may be billed per-usage depending on the plan.
+Artifacts are kept until deleted but may be billed per usage depending on the plan.

 ## Success and failure conditions